pgvector/pgvector/README.md

 CREATE INDEX ON items USING ivfflat (embedding vector_cosine_ops) WITH (lists = 100);
 ```

+Supported types are:

-Vectors with up to 2,000 dimensions can be indexed.
+- `vector` - up to 2,000 dimensions

 ### Query Options